 Students receive a truly global education at the high-performing NIST International School, which offers the full International Baccalaureate programme alongside some exclusive academic programmes in leadership, business and education, and a substantial world languages programme.

-This is a school that has all the benefits of a 25-year history in Bangkok, the continuity of the IB programme from primary through to college years, and an offering of unique programmes in sport, leadership, languages and business.
-Head teacher Brett Penny sums up the school’s progressive and innovative approach to the curriculum, saying:
+This is a school that has all the benefits of a 25-year history in Bangkok, the continuity of the IB programme from primary through to college years, and an offering of unique programmes in sport, leadership, languages, and business.
+The school sums up its progressive and innovative approach to the curriculum, saying:

 “I believe that one thing that has defined NIST throughout its existence is a desire to continue to develop and never to be complacent.
 Just as we expect our individual students to learn and grow and pursue excellence on a daily basis, it is our job as educators to make the commitment to developing NIST and building upon our success.”

-In Years 12 and 13, students study the IBDP, which includes the humanities, at least two languages, experimental science, maths and the arts.
-Other core requirements of the IBDP include an extended essay, the Theory of Knowledge course, and Creativity, Action, Service (CAS) activities.
-Students who choose not to take the IBDP, can study NIST high school courses, which are based on US-based learning standards and provide a grade point average equivalent that is used for college or university applications.
+In Years 12 and 13 students study the IBDP, which includes the humanities, at least two languages, experimental science, maths, and the arts.
+Other core requirements of the IBDP include the Extended Essay, the Theory of Knowledge course, and Creativity, Action, Service (CAS) activities.
+Students who choose not to take the IBDP can study NIST high school courses, which are based on US-based learning standards and provide a grade point average equivalent that is used for college or university applications.

 When it comes to education, one size does not fit all – and NIST clearly understands the need for variety in learning.
 The school offers various specialist programmes that challenge students with different interests and abilities.